Building a care team when you have no idea where to start

 When you're looking for a new doctor for your parent, don't just call around and ask if they're taking new patients.
 Ask if they have experience with your parent's condition.
 Ask if they coordinate with other doctors.
 Ask how much time they spend on new patient appointments.
 The doctor who spends twenty minutes taking a history is not the same as the doctor who spends an hour really understanding your parent.
 It costs more in time and sometimes money, but it saves you from problems later.

 The same is true for every person on your team.
 You're looking for people who actually want to do this work.
 Not everyone does.
-Some healthcare providers got into this field by accident and they're just going through the motions.
+Some healthcare providers got into this field by accident and they're going through the motions.
 Some family members feel obligated to help but resent it, and that resentment will show up as cancellations or mistakes.
 You want people who either chose this role because they're good at it or because they love your parent and want to help.

 When asking a family member to be part of the team, specificity matters.
 Don't request overall involvement.
 Ask about Tuesday pharmacy runs, about attending neurology appointments and taking notes, about morning check-in calls.
 Specific tasks attract commitment more easily than general helpfulness.
 When someone says no, listen.
 They're telling you something real about their capacity, and that deserves respect.

-Beyond Medical
+The Help Beyond Medical

 These people cost money.
 Not all of them are covered by insurance.
-Some of them are worth every penny anyway because they prevent you from spending six hours on the phone with insurance companies or from making a bad decision about a nursing home because you didn't know enough to ask the right questions.
+Some of them are worth every penny because they prevent you from spending six hours on the phone with insurance companies or from making a bad decision about a nursing home because you didn't know enough to ask the right questions.
 Your parent's insurance might offer some of these services free.
 Your parent's doctor might have recommendations.
 Your local Area Agency on Aging can point you toward resources and sometimes help you pay for them.

 The other people you need are the ones who help with the actual tasks of living.
 Someone who can help with cleaning or yard work or cooking.
 Someone who can sit with your parent sometimes so they're not alone all day.
 These might be family, friends, paid caregivers, or people from faith communities.
 As your parent's condition changes, you might need more of these people, or different ones.
 You don't have to figure it out all at once.
 You figure it out as you go, and you ask for help when you need it.